If you’re worried about making your mortgage payments, here’s what you should know:

 - Do not reveal personal or financial information in email, and do not respond to email solicitations for this information.

-Almost all borrowers, who have a Federally Backed mortgage loan (a loan purchased by Fannie Mae and Freddie Mac, or insured by the VA, USDA or HUD) experiencing a hardship resulting from COVID-19 that impacts their ability to make regular monthly mortgage payments are eligible for assistance as allowed by the investor or insurer/guarantor of your loan, such as a forbearance (for example – unemployment, reduction in work hours, illness of a borrower/co-borrower or dependent family member).
-The recommended option is a forbearance plan with paused or reduced payments while you are experiencing a hardship related to COVID-19.
+Borrowers who have a Federally Backed mortgage loan (a loan purchased by Fannie Mae and Freddie Mac, or insured by the VA, USDA or HUD) experiencing a hardship resulting from COVID-19 that impacts their ability to make regular monthly mortgage payments are eligible for assistance as allowed by the investor or insurer/guarantor of your loan, such as a forbearance (for example – unemployment, reduction in work hours, illness of a borrower/co-borrower or dependent family member).
+The recommended option is a forbearance plan with paused or reduced payments while you are experiencing a hardship related to COVID-19

 A forbearance plan is a home-retention option for borrowers with a temporary, unresolved hardship that provides for a period of reduced or paused payments.
 Under the CARES Act, you are eligible for up to an initial 180 day forbearance period.
 You also have the right to request an extension of the initial forbearance period for up to 180 days.
 Be advised that if your payments are paused or reduced, they are not forgiven nor deferred and the interest will accrue on the full contractual payment you are normally required to make.
 All provisions of the note and security instrument, except as provided on the forbearance plan, will remain in effect.
 Upon the breach of any provision of the forbearance plan, Guild may terminate the forbearance and, depending on degree of delinquency and if legally allowed, may institute foreclosure proceedings.